protesilaos/my-website/_commentary/2022-07-15-who-can-be-philosopher.md

 than answers.
 As you explore the world and understand yourself better, you realise that each answer begets ten more questions ("ten" is a figure of speech).
 Patience is what keeps you on the path.
 You do not grow desperate to find an answer right away.
-Such answers may do not exist or be attainable under the prevailing conditions.
+Such answers may not exist or be attainable under the prevailing conditions.

 In contradistinction, the impatient fellow tends to behave in a manner that is imprudent.
 Not because they are inherently foolish.
 It simply